srldl/exceldb/README.md

 ![alt text](https://github.com/srldl/exceldb/blob/master/img/exceldb.jpg)

-This id the database version of an excel sheet.
+This is the database version of an excel sheet.
 Excel-like web user interface which can be connected to a database backend.
 Lightweight code, vanilla javascript.

 Note: This is a second version, and replaces [edit-tabletest]( https://github.com/srldl/edit-tabletest).
 See issues for errors and flaws as code is tested.